MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 ### Protection rules

 An environment in GitHub Actions can have protection rules configured.
-Each time the environment is used in a job in your workflow, GitHub Actions will make sure these rules have been met before the job starts running.
+Each time the environment is used in a job in your workflow, GitHub Actions will make sure these rules are met before the job starts running.

 For example, you can configure manual reviews on your production environment.
-Before a production deployment starts, the designated reviewer will receive a notification.
+Before a production deployment starts, the designated reviewer receives a notification.
 That person can manually verify that your policies and procedures are met before the deployment begins.
 For example, the approver might check that everything is working as they expect in the pre-production environment before they approve the deployment.

 Additionally, you could run an automated check to confirm the branch that your change is coming from.
 If the change isn't on your main branch, you can configure GitHub to prevent it from being deployed to your production environment.

 ### Secrets

 GitHub Actions enables you to store secrets that can only be used with a specific environment.
-You'll learn more about secret management later in this module.
+You learn more about secret management later in this module.

 ### Deployment history